Archive for: Polish Criminal Code

 5. Should the information mentioned in section 2 hereof be altered, the registration body shall be immediately noticed.

-Under article 255 of f the Criminal Code3 – CRC – (in Polish: Kodeks Karny) of 6 June 1997, Journal of Laws (Dziennik Ustaw) No 88, item 553, with later amendments
+Under Article 255 of the Criminal Code3 – CRC – (in Polish: Kodeks Karny) of 6 June 1997, published in Journal of Laws (Dziennik Ustaw) No 88, item 553, with subsequent amendments

 1. A person who publicly calls for committing an offence of a fiscal crime shall be subject to a fine penalty, the restriction of liberty or imprisonment for up to two years.